chrisleee/twitch-stocks/README.md

 * [Mongoose](https://scotch.io/tutorials/using-mongoosejs-in-node-js-and-mongodb-applications)

 #### Typescript:
-* [Learn Typescript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) - Ignore the parts about installing and compiling since that's already set up with our project.
+* [Learn Typescript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) - Follow along but be aware that the parts on installing and compiling Typescript won't apply since it's already installed in our project.
+You might just have to set it up so it works with your IDE/text-editor.
+* [Typescript Playground](https://www.typescriptlang.org/play/index.html)
 * [Learn Typescript with React](https://www.typescriptlang.org/docs/handbook/jsx.html) - I'd recommend knowing the basics of React from previous resources before trying to understand this.
-* [Typescript Playground](https://www.typescriptlang.org/play/index.html)
 * [Typescript React examples](https://www.typescriptlang.org/play/index.html) - Folder structure in these examples will differ from ours.
 I'd look at how the specific components are written rather than any outer index/app files.

 Join us on Discord [#twitch-stocks](https://discord.gg/TWtSNdQ "#twitch-stocks")!